 The outdoors may not present many safe places to store your food after use.
 The solution to this lies within what you brought with you to the campsite: your car.
 Cars are one of the best places to store food, with the reason being that they are nearly impenetrable for animals.
 You can even remotely set off the alarm to help scare the animal off if it’s especially determined.

 The bear bag method is one frequently used by campers who prefer not to spend money on a container.
 To do this, simply grab a cloth and tie it to a high branch on a tree that would be unreachable by wildlife.
 You can place your items in it and not have to worry about potentially attracting any unwanted pests.
-Make sure the bag is an appropriate distance from the branches and trunk of the trees so animals can’t climb up and take it.
+Make sure the bear hang is set up appropriately so animals can’t climb up and take it.

 Be Smart When Preparing Food